6 Innovative Ways to Use Live Webcam in Today’s Market Research World

 Customer Experience Studies: Live webcam has become a highly effective tool for corporate researchers and marketers to get closer to the customers with whom they are creating long-term relationships.
 In longitudinal CX studies respondents make quant and qual contributions along with journaling and diary entries to give deep insights into their journey.
 There is nothing more personal than jumping on a live webcam video call and connecting with people face-to-face.
 This F2F interaction actually builds real empathy towards consumers and gives the insights team (and other employees) an opportunity to explore more freely through a legitimate friendship built over the course of time.
 Aha!
 Live Conversations has the functionality that allows spontaneous live text chat with respondents to catch up or schedule a live session.

 These examples are just the tip of the iceberg of how Live Webcam and Mobile Insights Technologies are revolutionizing market research.

 Aha!
 Live Conversations integrates the Zoom platform seamlessly.
 Respondent recruiting and scheduling, tech checks and onboarding support, incentive check fulfillment, automated or human transcripts and, perhaps most importantly, both asynchronous exercises and live sessions all in one place.
 No need to juggle multiple logins and platforms.
 Plus, our Zoom integration provides an added layer of privacy and security that automatically anonymizes users’ personal data and identities.

-If you would like to understand more about how our online qual platform can help you and your team gain deeper insight on your next project, let’s talk.
+If you would like to understand more about how our online research platform can help you and your team gain deeper insights on your next project, let’s talk.